seemsfine2me/omarchy-radius-theme/README.md

 ## Credits

 This theme is inspired by the iconic [Cobalt2 theme](https://github.com/wesbos/cobalt2-vscode) originally created by Wes Bos for VSCode.
 The Neovim integration uses the [cobalt2.nvim](https://github.com/lalitmee/cobalt2.nvim) plugin.
+Background wallpapers are sourced from the curated collection at [dharmx/walls](https://github.com/dharmx/walls).

 Created with ❤️ by hoblin for the Omarchy community.